qychen2001/Awesome-Semi-Supervised-Object-Detection/README.md

 # Awesome-Semi-Supervised-Object-Detection
-A Reading List Semi Supervised Object Detection
+A Reading List of Semi Supervised Object Detection

 ## Survey